ibizaman/selfhostblocks/README.md

 - declarative configuration;
 - atomic configuration rollbacks;
 - real programming language to define configurations;
-- create your own higher level abstractions on top of SHB;
+- create your own higher level abstractions on top of SelfHostBlocks;
 - integration with the rest of nixpkgs;
 - much fewer "works on my machine" type of issues.